whathecker/api/README.md

 ### Prerequisite run application locally:

-1. install rabbitmq
+1. Install rabbitmq
 ```
 brew install rabbitmq
 ```
-2. install node.js and npm (in case you don't have it locally)
+2. Install node.js and npm (in case you don't have it locally)
 ```
 brew install node
 ```

-3. have db configuration file in app/config folder of project (contact author for more detail)
+3. Have db configuration file in app/config folder of project (contact author for more detail)